 Now you have clean hair, but no rosin.
 Ideally, at this point, you'd want to "prime" by rubbing crushed rosin across and along the hair.

 Raw hair is slick and doesn't take rosin well, so priming would help your rosin to adhere quickly and evenly.
 (With a cloth or piece of leather, repeatedly dab into the rosin and rub it across the hair, then along the hair, on both sides.)

 Unfortunately, most players don't have crushed rosin just sitting around the house.
 But, don't despair.
 You can just apply your regular rosin, as usual, without priming.
 But, be prepared to rosin for quite a while before the bow is ready to play.
 And, you'll likely have some spots on the hair that have too much rosin while other spots have not enough.
 You can rub excess rosin off on a clean cotton cloth (old shirt) if you end up with too much.

 Fresh, High-Quality Rosin

 One last note . . .
 Please don't go to all the trouble of cleaning your bow hair, only to apply old and dried-out rosin to the freshly cleaned hair.
 Ironically, though teachers tend to rail against cleaning hair, they often fail to encourage their students to replace rosin when needed.
 For good bow performance, and especially for good tone quality, never use rosin that is more than a few years old.
-The best recommendation is to replace rosin yearly or as often as you clean/replace your bow hair.
+The best recommendation is to replace rosin yearly, or as often as you clean/replace your bow hair.
 And, stay away from the ultra-cheap rosins that sell in the under $5.00 range.
-A $10.00 - $20.00 investment in a decent cake of rosin can make a world of difference to your performance.
+A $10.00 - $20.00 investment in a decent cake of rosin can make a world of difference to your performance and tone.